Diarrhea as an imbalance

 Further diagnostic work-up should be ordered if patients present with a persistent or severe course of the disease (e.g., severe dehydration, abdominal pain, fever > 38.5 °C, and bloody diarrhea), if they report stays abroad, if a malign underlying disease is suspected, or if patients are immunosuppressed (chemotherapy, HIV, organ transplantation).

 The general laboratory testing comprises erythrocyte sedimentation rate (ESR), a complete blood count, CRP, and an electrolyte panel.
-Microbiological stool examinations and possibly blood cultures can help finding infectious pathogens/ enterotoxins (common: Campylobacter, Clostridium difficile, enteritis-inducing salmonella).
-An abdominal sonography and maybe a colonoscopy can provide further diagnostic insight.
+Microbiological stool examinations and possibly blood cultures can help finding infectious pathogens/enterotoxins (common: Campylobacter, Clostridium difficile, enteritis-inducing salmonella).
+An abdominal sonography and maybe a colonoscopy can provide a further diagnostic insight.

 Treatment of Acute Diarrhea